We are proud to be rated 5 stars from 1736 reviews on Google

 Energy Sector & GWO Confined Space Training

-We offer a wide range of highly practical City & Guilds and CITB approved confined space courses, taught in state-of-the-art facilities that replicate the conditions a person in the energy sector might encounter in real confined spaces such as tunnels, pits, sewers, and tanks.
+We offer a wide range of highly practical City & Guilds approved confined space courses, taught in state-of-the-art facilities that replicate the conditions a person in the energy sector might encounter in real confined spaces such as tunnels, pits, sewers, and tanks.
 We also offer GWO approved training for those working in the renewable energy industry on wind turbines, and our facilities include replications of a wind turbine and specially designed training towers to ensure delegates experience real life conditions, meaning turbine shutdowns are not required and so cost savings are made.

 In all our training facilities, trainers simulate what it is like to enter, exit, and work in spaces considered a high, medium, or low risk confined space.
 And how to escape and, if necessary, carry out a rescue in a safe manner.